lholden/entity_system/README.md

 ## Preamble

 The name of this API may change to be more memorable in the near future.
 This API follows the Rust nightlies and may not work on older versions.
-The API is currently incomplete, missing documentation, and may change without warning.
+The API is currently incomplete and may change without warning.

 I am planning to implement a simple example game demonstrating how one uses this system in the near future.
-Until then, your best example of usage will be the tests and benchmarks for the library.
+Until then, the API documentation, tests, and benchmarks are the best place to learn how to use the Entity System.

 ## Concept